ajschumacher/ajschumacher.github.io/20171114-deep_rl/index.md

 If you want to get into code, [OpenAI](https://openai.com/)'s [gym](https://github.com/openai/gym) and [baselines](https://github.com/openai/baselines) could be nice places to get started.

 If you want to have fun, you can play Go with humans at the [National Go Center](http://nationalgocenter.org/), and I always recommend the [Hack and Tell](http://dc.hackandtell.org/) meetup for a good time nerding out with people over a range of fun projects.

+Juergen Schmidhuber's [Deep Learning in Neural Networks: An Overview](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.81.6579&rep=rep1&type=pdf) didn't make my top list, but it has an interesting section specific to using LSTMs in RL.